 In the United States, you should get a Library of Congress Control Number (LCCN).
 It is free, and it shows book people (remember those librarians and booksellers?) that you know what you are doing, plus it makes their jobs easier.
 In fact, many libraries will not accept books without an LCCN.
 Simply apply for the number online (http://www.loc.gov/publish/pcn/).

 The Library of Congress does not provide cataloging-in-publication (CIP) data to any publisher producing fewer than a dozen titles a year.
-You can, however, hire a private provider to give you CIP data if you like.
-See our Resources page for a current list.
+You can, however, hire a private cataloger to give you CIP data if you like.
+If you sell to libraries, you will see your book appear on the shelves days, weeks, or even months sooner if it has the CIP data.
+See our Resources page for a current list of providers.

 CIP data, if you’ve been wondering, looks like a mini library catalog card.
 It lists the title, author(s), their date(s) of birth (and death), book subject categories, and several mysterious-looking numbers that librarians understand.